BrianGarland/vscode-rpgfree/README.md

 2. `npm i`
 3. 'Run Extension' from vscode debug (`F5`).

-#### Build and install your own custom version
+### Build and install your own custom version

+1. Clone repo
+2. Make changes
-1. Use `vsce package`
+3. Use `vsce package`
-2. Right-click the vscode-rpgfree-*.vsix file and select _Install Extension VSIX_.
+4. Right-click the vscode-rpgfree-*.vsix file and select _Install Extension VSIX_

 ## How to use